LizzyonGit/court_love/TESTING.md

 #### Unfixed bugs
 You can not add a lesson to the cart more than once, but if you complete the purchase, you can add the same lesson to the empty cart and pay for it again.
 I left this like it is, because not a lot of people will force themselves to pay for the same lesson twice by actively adding the lesson to the cart again.
 If they would, it would be their mistake and they can contact Court Love to cancel it.

+There is an unfixed issue which is when something goes wrong when creating an order via a webhook, and the order is deleted after an updated lesson with a new **Places left** value is saved, this would not be reversed.
+The reason for this is that I can not test this situation at this point, so I would rather not add any code that could break the webhook flow.